maxhbr/myconfig/GRP:vim/README.md

-# myconfig for the toppic: vim
+# myconfig for the topic: vim